A Whiskey Writer Names His #1 Favorite Whiskey From All 50 States

 The Story:

-If you’re a fan of spicy rye whiskey, you can’t miss Woodinville with its 100% rye mash bill that’s sourced from Washington State farms.
+If you’re a fan of spicy rye whiskey, you can’t miss Woodinville, with its 100% rye mash bill that’s sourced from Washington State farms.
 Distilled in copper pot stills and aged for at least five years, this is a banger of a spicy rye bomb at any price.

 Tasting Notes: